5-Day short break on Kauai

 Hanalei town and the National Tropical Botanical Garden

 Hanalei is many things.
-It’s hipster and it hangs loose.
-It’s surfy and it’s foodie.
-But most of all, it’s one of those towns that is enveloped by such biodiverse beauty you can’t help but be envious of people who actually live here.
-Enjoy it in whichever way appeals, starting with breakfast at the Bread Company, taking a guided paddleboard trip along the Hanalei River down to the ocean, or hit the waves with one of Hanalei ‘s best surf instructors.
-Fresh fish poke bowl with a side of freshly made poi lunch is one of the best foodie experiences in Hanalai for many of our guests.
+It’s hipster and it's chill.
+It’s surfing and it’s foodie.
+But most of all, it’s one of those towns that is enveloped by such biodiverse beauty that visitors can’t help but be envious of people who actually live here.
+We invite guests to enjoy it in whichever way appeals; starting with breakfast at the Bread Company, taking a guided paddleboard trip along the Hanalei River down to the ocean, or experience the waves with one of Hanalei‘s best surf instructors.
+A simple lunch of fresh fish poke with a side of freshly made poi is one of the best foodie experiences in Hanalei for many of our guests.

 Today’s activities contribute to the ongoing work of the National Tropical Botanical Garden.
 As well as protecting the region's flora and fauna, one of its vital research projects is the Breadfruit Institute, which promotes the conservation, study, and use of breadfruit for food and reforestation, in response to our island's food security issues.